PostHog/posthog.com/contents/product-engineers/pmf-surveys.md

 - b) Somewhat disappointed
 - c) Not disappointed

-Your PMF score is the percentage of "very disappointed" responses out of the total number of responses.
+Your PMF score is the percentage of total responses that are "very disappointed".

 For example, let's say you survey `100` people. `50` people respond with "very disappointed", your PMF score would be '50 / 100 = 50%`.